NeoExtended/gym-gathering/README.md

 The number of particles can be controlled by the `n_particles` parameter, which can be set to a range by passing a tuple, or to `filled` to create a completely filled maze.

 ### Environment Naming
-Depending on the desired behavior of the environment, this package creates a number of named environments which follow a nomenclature:
+Depending on the desired behavior of the environment, this package creates a number of pre-defined named environments which follow a nomenclature:

 ```
 [Maze][PhysicsType][ParticleCount][GoalType]-v0